dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/reading-and-searching-resources.md

 ## Get a Graph of Resources

-Knora can return a graph of connections between resources, e.g. for generating a network diagram.
+DSP-API can return a graph of connections between resources, e.g. for generating a network diagram.

 ```